IBM-Cloud/terraform-provider-ibm/website/docs/r/is_images.html.markdown

 * `resourceGroup` - The resource group which image is belonging to
 * `status` - The status of an image such as corrupt, available
 * `visibility` - The access scope of an image such as private or public
+* `encryption` - The type of encryption used on the image

 ``